 In Utah State University, the current vacancy rate is 2.3%, which is a lower rate of vacancies than 84.5% of all neighborhoods in the U.S. This means that the housing supply in Utah State University is very tight compared to the demand for property here.

-Also, one of the unique characteristics of the Utah State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
+Also, the Utah State University neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.

 Renter-occupied real estate is dominant in the Utah State University neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.